Catalina Classic Race is a Mental Challenge

 One thing veterans tell you during training is to never look at the Redondo Beach power plant mural or the marina jetty because it will seem like it never gets any closer as you paddle north to Manhattan Beach.
 However, the clouds were gone and visibility was great to see the smokestacks of El Segundo and the red roof of the Manhattan Beach Pier.
 The eight miles from the R10 buoy to the Manhattan Beach pier were extremely fast and it went by like a flash.
 All I could think about was my wife and kids on the beach anxiously waiting to see me.
 I had been waiting three years to do the race and I was finally about to accomplish a goal that I had feared for so long.

 I was inside the last half mile and I could see the large crowd on the beach and on the pier.
 Kevin counted down the number of strokes left and we were both up on our knees hammering away and gliding into the runners.
-My adrenaline was pumping hard so I didn’t have to take many strokes before I was launched in a runner.
+My adrenaline was pumping hard so I didn’t have to take many strokes before I was launched into a runner.
 I wanted to finish the race with Kevin because he had helped me come through such a bad patch.
 Kevin was getting close to one of his personal best times and I wanted to help him achieve it.

 After 7 hours and 47 minutes, I was finally back to the beach and I could see my family and finally get warm.
 The simple things in life . . . warmth and family were within my grasp and it was heavenly.
 I threw my board to someone on the beach and raised my arms in victory after absorbing a lot of punches from the ocean.
 My wife was the first person I saw on the beach and she ran up to me and grabbed me for a long long hug.
 Having your best friend hug you at the finish line after overcoming some very tough mental challenge was the best ever.
 My four-year-old Nate was on the beach as well and offered a high five.
-His only question was, “why did you take so long?”.
-My answer was, “someday I will explain it all to you.”
+His only question was, “Why did you take so long?”.
+My answer was, “Someday I will explain it all to you.”
 All I wanted to do was stand on land and be wrapped up in warm towels.

 My body was shivering on the warm beach in the 75-degree air.
 My body stopped generating its’ own heat by paddling.
 As I looked around the beach with bloodshot eyes I began to realize this race is kind of crazy.
 Everyone looks like a zombie and their brain probably feels much like mine . . .
 “MUSH”.
 After being on a boat for 3 days the brain still thinks you are on a boat and keeps rocking back and forth to compensate for your balance.
 Vertigo is what they call it.

-As I write about my emotions and experience during the fifth day of my recovery, my brain still feels mush and my equilibrium is off.
+As I write about my emotions and experiences during the fifth day of my recovery, my brain still feels mush and my equilibrium is off.
 I still have the sensation of being on a boat when I wake up in the morning and many times throughout the day.
 A friend of mine said to me on the beach it will take a while to go away but 5 days is kind of crazy.

 Despite having vertigo my mind feels fresh and free of any negative “cobweb” thoughts I might have had prior to the race.
 The race was one giant brain cleansing and I am still on a high from the finish.
 I am definitely enjoying the post-race honeymoon and hope it lasts for a long time.

 The ocean can take your mind and body to the deepest and darkest of places when it decides to growl.
-The cold ocean water can strip your body of heat and hope to make you beg for mercy.
+The cold ocean water can strip your body of heat and make you beg for mercy.
 But when the sun comes out and a friend comes along to keep you company somehow family and friends come vividly into perspective.
-Why did I do it?
-For the mind!

 A special thanks to my boat crew Ken and Candy Deemer & Jill for making the experience possible.